awesomerank/awesomerank.github.io/lists/quozd/awesome-dotnet.md

 * [EPPlus](http://epplus.codeplex.com/) - EPPlus is a .net library that reads and writes Excel 2007/2010 files using the Open Office Xml format (xlsx).
 * [Open XML SDK ★1351](https://github.com/officedev/open-xml-sdk) - The Open XML SDK provides open-source libraries for working with Open XML Documents (DOCX, XLSX, and PPTX).
 * [DocX ★394](https://github.com/WordDocX/DocX) - DocX is a .NET library that allows developers to manipulate Word 2007/2010/2013 files, it does not require Microsoft Word or Office to be installed.
+* [ExcelDataReader ★771](https://github.com/ExcelDataReader/ExcelDataReader) - Lightweight and fast library written in C# for reading Microsoft Excel files (2.0-2007).

 ## ORM

-* [Entity Framework 6 ★451](https://github.com/aspnet/EntityFramework6) - Object-relational mapper that enables .NET developers to work with relational data using domain-specific objects
+* [Entity Framework 6 ★495](https://github.com/aspnet/EntityFramework6) - Object-relational mapper that enables .NET developers to work with relational data using domain-specific objects
-* [Entity Framework Core ★4912](https://github.com/aspnet/EntityFrameworkCore) - Object-relational mapper that enables .NET developers to work with relational data using domain-specific objects
+* [Entity Framework Core ★5054](https://github.com/aspnet/EntityFrameworkCore) - Object-relational mapper that enables .NET developers to work with relational data using domain-specific objects
 * [Dapper ★7087](https://github.com/StackExchange/Dapper) - A simple object mapper for .NET by [StackExchange](https://stackexchange.github.io/)
 * [Dapper Extensions ★790](https://github.com/tmsmith/Dapper-Extensions) - Small library that complements Dapper by adding basic CRUD operations (Get, Insert, Update, Delete) for your POCOs
 * [Dapper.FastCRUD ★158](https://github.com/MoonStorm/Dapper.FastCRUD) - The fastest micro-orm extension for Dapper